apache/couchdb-documentation/src/cluster/setup.rst

 procedure on other machines.
 Be sure to specify the total number of nodes you expect to add to the cluster before adding nodes.

+In file etc/vm.args change the the line ``-name couchdb@127.0.0.1`` to ``-name couchdb@<this-nodes-ip-address| FQDN>`` for each node which defines the node and must be seperate for each node.
+For clustered setup, each node in system must have a unique name.
+Can also be a valid FQDN not necessarily the IP.

-Before you can add nodes to form a cluster, you have to have them listen on a public IP address and set up an admin user.
-Do this, once per node:
+Before you can add nodes to form a cluster, you must have them listening on an IP address accessible from the other nodes in the cluster.
+Do this once per node:

 .. code-block:: bash